Wow, 2020 sure seemed to last forever, right? Now, we can finally, finally say goodbye… wait, being told that it is actually the end of 2021.

 Oh well, in another year that had a lot of ups and downs, we tried to share valuable financial information to help you make smart financial decisions.
 Therefore, as the year comes to an end, we would like to give our sincerest thanks to everyone who has enjoyed reading Advance Capital’s Financial Living blog.
 (If you haven’t yet, be sure to subscribe to receive our latest posts and newsletters delivered right to your electronic mailbox.)

 However, in the hustle and bustle of daily life, you might have missed some of them.
-So, let’s close out 2020, er, 2021, by sharing our top 15 blogs of the year that will also get you ready for the new year and beyond.1.
-Coping with the Financial Tasks of Losing a Loved One
+So, let’s close out 2020, er, 2021, by sharing our top 15 blogs of the year that will also get you ready for the new year and beyond.

 Close to 70% of widows and around 50% of widowers reported experiencing significant financial troubles after losing their spouse, according to a survey by New York Life Insurance.
 Surviving spouses have to adjust to living on a reduced income and cutting discretionary expenses.

 In some families, only one spouse is in charge of all finances.
-If he or she passes away, the survivor may struggle learning how to manage the family’s money for the first time.2.
-Decoding Cryptocurrency for Retirement Investors
+If he or she passes away, the survivor may struggle learning how to manage the family’s money for the first time.

 As with other alternative investments, cryptocurrency may be an option for added return and diversification in your portfolio.
 But you’d have to tread carefully